HKDngIT/SOFEN_LineFollower/README.md

 # Disclaimer

-Since I am not allowed to publish the source code or snippets of the project due to privacy issues I will sum up all details and knowledge I have gained during the project.
+Due to privacy issues I will sum up all details and knowledge I have gained during the project.
 I DO NOT OWN ANY RIGHTS OF THE IMAGES USED - UPON REQUEST I WILL REMOVE THEM ASAP!